Mike Flynn (American football): After football

 Flynn co-hosts a radio show on weekends with Ryan Johnston called "Johnston and Flynn" on 98.5 The Sports Hub in Boston.
 Flynn also joins "The Toucher and Rich Show" on Mondays both on 98.5 The Sports Hub in Boston during the football season.
+Flynn now works for the HWRSD and the town of Hamilton as a coach and helper at Miles River Middle School.